matthewblaire/chunky/README.md

 - Divides files across multiple output chunks without breaking up individual files
 - Recursive directory traversal
-- Supports ignoring files with `.chunkyignore` (GitIgnore-style patterns)
+- Supports ignoring files with `.chunkyignore` (GitIgnore-style patterns) in any directory
+- Each `.chunkyignore` file only affects its directory and subdirectories
 - Automatically ignores Chunky-related files and folders
 - Automatically opens the output folder after completion
 - Cross-platform: works on Windows, macOS, and Linux